ebcode/tsp-ga/README.md

 1.go 2.go 3.go 4.go 5.stop 6.stop 7.stop 8.stop

 Cathy will move four steps and then stop for four beats.
 To give Cathy a chance to reach the home square, we'll repeat her instructions after the last one.
-So we have a "goto" as step 9, which jumps back to step 1 and performs it.
+So we have a "goto" as step 9, which jumps back to step 1 and performs that move.

 1.go 2.go 3.go 4.go 5.stop 6.stop 7.stop 8.stop [9.goto 1]